craigbutcher/craigbutcher.github.io/src/notes/2020/weeknotes-37.md

 ## The Caretaker

 [The Caretaker - Everywhere At The End Of Time](https://www.youtube.com/watch?v=wJWksPWDKOc) - as a friend passed me this to listen to.
 I was told to listen to it for the experience and I think this will be a worthy test for the cochlear implant.
-Warning, read the content before playing because this is not going to be your average kind of easy listening tunes.
+Warning, read the content before playing because this is not going to be your average kind of listening.

 ## And finally...